What Is Wrongful Death?

 Filing a Wrongful Death or Survivor's Lawsuit in Virginia

-The administrator of the state of the victim may file a civil lawsuit against the at-fault party, who may be ordered to pay damages to the estate of the deceased, and/or surviving family members.
+In Virginia, only the personal representative of the deceased’s estate may file a wrongful death lawsuit.
+They may file a civil lawsuit against the at-fault party, who may be ordered to pay damages to the estate of the deceased, and/or surviving family members.

 Damages in wrongful death cases can range from costs for medical care required prior to your loved one’s death to compensation for loss of expected income and other economic and non-economic damages.